-Once you know your staging date, you will have six weeks from that date within which to register your nanny, provided that she is eligible, with a qualifying scheme and start paying contributions.
+Once you know your staging date or you are a new employer, you will have six weeks from that date within which to register your employee, provided that she is eligible, with a qualifying scheme and start paying contributions.
 Parental Choice can help with all the administration for you.

 An eligible worker is one who: